 - Quick & easy: The Portland Public Market is located across the street from the Library.
 It offers a la carte dining from a variety of vendors with take-away or dine-in options.

-Food late night?
 Need a post-Monktoberfest snack?
 Brave the late-night coeds, if you dare: find Portland’s best late night options here.
-Notably missing from this compilation is local favourite greasy pizza joint—and alleged hangover panacea—Bill’s Pizza.
+Included in this compilation is local favorite greasy pizza joint—and alleged hangover panacea—Bill’s Pizza.

 - We love Bier Cellar.
 Take a cab from the Portland Public Library to browse Greg’s stellar selection of local, US, Canadian, and European beers.